Apply for a rebate

 - For individuals, a legible copy of their current (not expired) California driver’s license.

-- For businesses, a copy of the formation document filed with the California Secretary of State, California business license, California business tax paid certificate, or other documentation as approved by the Administrator.
-In lieu of the options above, sole proprietorships may submit a DBA form.
+- For businesses, a copy of the formation document filed with the California Secretary of State, California business license, California business tax paid certificate, or other documentation as approved by the Project Administrator.
+Sole proprietorships, DBA’s, and Trusts must submit as an individual.

-- Proof of income, if selected for income verification.
+- Proof of income, for individual applications if selected for income verification:

-- For applicants applying for a standard rebate, a completed and signed IRS Form 4506-T. Alternate proof of income, such as recent tax returns, may be submitted as approved by the Administrator.
+- For applicants applying for a standard rebate, a completed and signed IRS Form 4506–T. Alternate proof of income, such as a transcript obtained directly from the IRS, may be submitted as approved by the Administrator.

 - For applicants selected for income verification whose most recent tax year transcripts are not available, additional documentation will be required to verify income.